sst/sst/examples/prisma/README.md

 ## Prisma

-See the [example stack](infra/index.ts) to see how the Prisma integration works.
-The SST code creates a reusable Prisma layer that contains the necessary binaries that can be attached to all functions that need it.
-The only change required to your `schema.prisma` is the following to pull the binary code needed for the AWS Lambda environment:
+See the [example stack](stacks/index.ts) to see how the Prisma integration works.
+It creates a reusable Prisma layer that contains the necessary binaries that can be attached to all functions that need it.
+The only change required to your `schema.prisma` is the following, to pull the binary code needed for the AWS Lambda environment:

 ```
 generator client {